amahi/spdy-proxy/README.md

 The proxy P serves (on two ports) a client (front-end) API to serve requests from clients, called A.

 The C (server) is a client that connects to P semi-permanently.
-Once it's connected, A calls are proxy'd to C, with TLS and SPDY, with C becoming a server for H.
+Once it's connected, A calls are proxy'd to C, with TLS and SPDY, with C becoming a server for A.

 Once A ends the connection, C's SPDY connection is kept and reused for any other calls with A. Each call from A is funnelled to C via a SPDY stream.